 Dr. Sommers was elected a Distinguished Fellow by the Canadian and American Psychiatric Associations, and is recipient of the General Service Medal with ISAF bar for service with the Canadian Forces “in the presence of an armed enemy”.

-He is a Life Member of the Ontario Psychiatric Association and received the Ontario Medical Association Life Member Award in 2015.
+He is a Life Member of the Ontario Psychiatric Association and received the Ontario Medical Association Life Member Award in 2015, and the Presidential Award in 2019.

 Dr. Renata Villela completed her Doctor of Medicine degree at the University of Western Ontario and finished her psychiatry residency at the University of Toronto (UofT).
 In 2014, she set up an independent community practice in Thornhill, focusing on individual long-term psychodynamic psychotherapy and couples therapy.
 In addition to her clinical practice, she promotes the further development of curriculum resources for senior psychiatry residents by participating in initiatives such as transition-to-practice panels and the UofT Psychiatry Department’s Standardized Assessment of a Clinical Encounter (STACER) Taskforce.